 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 99% of the total number of points available (national average 95%) with an exception rate of 8% which is comparable to the national average 9%.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 96% of the total number of points available, with and exception reporting rate of 3.5% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).